 5. Tax Planning

 Olympus pays its fair share of taxes in the countries where it operates, and considers this a part of its contribution to community.
-Olympus does not undertake aggressive tax planning or artificial tax arrangements.
+Olympus does not undertake aggressive tax planning or artificial tax arrangements such as profit allocation to law tax jurisdictions or tax haven and restructuring scheme without economic reason for tax avoidance.
 Olympus maintains and follows a transfer pricing policy that is based on OECD Transfer Pricing Guidelines and the Base Erosion and Profit Shifting (“BEPS”) Action Plan which is the international framework to prevent cross-border tax avoidance activities.
+Also, Olympus applies intragroup transaction pricing, or Transfer Pricing, which complies with the Arm’s Length Principle.
 In particular, Olympus adhere to the principle that profits should accrue where economic value is created and that tax follows business reality and is underpinned by business substance.

 6. Incentives and reliefs

 Olympus believes that it should pay the amounts of tax legally due in any territory.
 There will, however, be circumstances where this amount may not be clearly defined, or where alternative approaches may result in differing tax outcomes.
 The Group uses its best judgement in determining the appropriate course of action, using available reliefs and incentives where possible for tax cost optimization.